 Results: Participants found the programme worthwhile, engaging and relevant.
 It enhanced their parenting knowledge and confidence.
 Open-ended responses highlighted program elements which participants valued, specifically support for their parenting role in complicated circumstances, greater understanding of child development and perspectives, and practical strategies for facilitating connections with their children during their incarceration.

 Conclusions: The study informs nurses working with women who have experienced incarceration and their children, both in custodial and community settings.

-Schmied, V, Fowler, CM, Rossiter, C, Homer, CS, Kruske, S & CHoRUS team 2014, 'Nature and frequency of services provided by child and family health nurses in Australia: results of a national survey', Australian Health Review, vol. 38, no. 2, pp. 177-185.View/Download from: UTS OPUS or Publisher's site
+Schmied, V, Fowler, CM, Rossiter, C, Homer, CS, Kruske, S & CHoRUS team 2014, 'Nature and frequency of services provided by child and family health nurses in Australia: results of a national survey', Australian Health Review, vol. 38, no. 2, pp. 177-185.View/Download from: Publisher's site

 Objective.
 Australia has a system of universal child and family health (CFH) nursing services providing primary health services from birth to school entry.
 Herein, we report on the findings of the first national survey of CFH nurses, including the ages and circumstances of children and families seen by CFH nurses and the nature and frequency of the services provided by these nurses across Australia.

 Hopwood, N, Fowler, CM, Lee, A, Rossiter, C & Bigsby, M 2013, 'Understanding partnership practice in child and family nursing through the concept of practice architectures', Nursing Inquiry, vol. 20, no. 3, pp. 199-210.View/Download from: Publisher's site